 The Redcar steelworks close on Teesside with a loss of around 2,000 jobs.
 It brings an end to an epic era of iron and steel making on Teesside.

 The national referendum introduced by Prime Minister, David Cameron on whether or not Britain should stay in the European Union results in a ‘leave’ vote or ‘Brexit’ as the hotly-debated issue is colloquially known.
 In the North East there is a 69.3% turnout with 562,595 voting to remain and 778,103 voting to leave.
 The leading strategist and campaign director of the Vote Leave campaign has been the Durham-born political adviser, Dominic Cummings.

-Of the 12 North East local authorities (Newcastle, Northumberland, County Durham.
-North Tyneside, Sunderland, South Tyneside, Gateshead, Hartlepool, Middlesbrough, Stockton, Darlington, Redcar & Cleveland), only the people of Newcastle upon Tyne voted to remain.
-The Newcastle upon Tyne, which is home to two major universities, was 65,405 in favour of staying in the European Union and 63,598 voting to leave.
+Of the 12 North East local authorities (Newcastle, Northumberland, County Durham, North Tyneside, Sunderland, South Tyneside, Gateshead, Hartlepool, Middlesbrough, Stockton, Darlington, Redcar & Cleveland), only the people of Newcastle upon Tyne voted to remain.
+The vote in Newcastle upon Tyne, which is home to two major universities, was 65,405 in favour of staying in the European Union and 63,598 voting to leave.

 Conservative, Ben Houchen is elected as the first Mayor of the Tees Valley Combined Authority.